Program 550 hr and certified to operate by SCHEV – State Council of Higher Education for Virginia

 different techniques and the physiological effects of massage.

 The practical hands-on aspects of massage include Swedish, Deep Tissue,

-Medicine and Energy Work.
+Relaxation and Pregnancy.
 Applicable aspects of providing a full body, one hour

 wellness massage are taught while incorporating body mechanics, client